yvonne2me/GymStudio/TestPlans/CreateClasses.md

 - Repository Tests
     - Expect Valid Class to be successfully saved
     - Expect Class Sessions to be created for a new Class and successfully saved
-    - Expect CClass Sessions to be successfully saved with correct Capacity
+    - Expect Class Sessions to be successfully saved with correct Capacity

 ### End To End Tests ###